David Tab Rasmussen: Career

 After completing his doctoral studies, Rasmussen was employed for one year as a visiting professor at Rice University and then worked as an assistant professor for the University of California, Los Angeles until 1991.
-That year he joined the Department of Anthropology in the Arts & Sciences at Washington University in St. Louis (WUSTL), and ten years later achieved tenure as a full professor.
+That year he joined the Department of Anthropology in the Arts and Sciences at Washington University in St. Louis, and ten years later, achieved tenure as a full professor.
 Courses he taught at WUSTL included the history of physical anthropology and human osteology, primate biology, evolution, functional morphology, paleobiology and phylogeny.
-He also co-taught a course on human evolution as represented in film and culture together with a cultural anthropologist and taught Environmental Studies starting in 1993.
-Rasmussen was the director of the graduate program and was a member of the Graduate Council in Arts & Sciences, both from 1993–1996 and 2004–2006, and was part of the university's Fulbright Committee starting in 1999.
+He also co-taught a course on human evolution as represented in film and culture together with a cultural anthropologist, and taught Environmental Studies starting in 1993.
+Rasmussen was the director of the graduate program and was a member of the Graduate Council in Arts & Sciences, both from 1993 to 1996 and 2004–2006, and was part of the university's Fulbright Committee starting in 1999.

-Throughout his career, he traveled both locally and internationally for his paleontological and archeological research.
+Throughout his career, he traveled both locally and globally for his paleontological and archeological research.
 In the western United States, he visited California, Wyoming, Utah, Arizona, and New Mexico.
 He spent several summers with his colleague, Glenn Conroy, in the Uintah Basin of Utah searching for the fossils of early mammals.
 Other fossil collecting trips included locations such as Egypt, Kenya, Libya, Ethiopia, Namibia, South Africa, Madagascar, Ecuador, and Colombia.
 His studies of Paleogene mammals focused not only on primates, but also hyraxes and carnivorans.
 In addition to his studies of fossil mammals, Rasmussen studied ornithology, reporting on bird populations in Ethiopia and sea eagle populations in the Solomon Islands.
 He studied primates and birds in the Neotropics, and in Costa Rica and Brazil, he studied the behavior of monkeys, woolly opossums, and birds.

 Rasmussen was a biological anthropologist who specialized in both paleontology and behavioral ecology.
 He studied primate evolution, utilizing his knowledge of both living and fossil primates.
-His primary research interests were the adaptive radiation of prosimian primates, particularly their life history and evolution, as well as evolutionary origins of both simians (anthropoids) and primates in general.
+His primary research interests were the adaptive radiation of prosimian primates, particularly their life history and evolution, as well as evolutionary origins of both simians (anthropoids), and primates in general.

 In 1996, he described a new genus and species of fossil primate, Chipetaia lamporea, an early tarsiiform primate from Middle Eocene found in present-day Utah.
 He also coauthored descriptions of the fossil primate genus Aframonius and the family Plesiopithecidae.

 He wrote over 85 research articles during his career and was a doctoral advisor to nine graduate students at WUSTL.